 - Everyone should start the game outside of the half court marked on the ground.

 - The person leading the game should explain what each part of the court is called and when it’s used.

-- The person leading the game should check that everyone understands the court by standing on different lines or in different spaces and asking everyone to call out the name of the place they’re standing.
+- Check that everyone understands the court by standing on different lines or in different spaces and asking everyone to call out the name of the place they’re standing.

-- When everyone is confident with how the court is labelled, the person leading the game should call out a line or space name, and everyone should stand on or in it.
+- When everyone is confident with how the court is labelled, call out a line or space name.
+Everyone should stand on or in it.

 - The person leading the game should continuing calling out different lines or spaces until it’s time to move on.